kittykatattack/spriteUtilities/README.md

 This repository contains a bunch of useful functions for creating [Pixi](https://github.com/GoodBoyDigital/pixi.js/) sprites and making them easier to work with.

-(Important!
-Sprite Utilities targets Pixi v3.0.11, which is the most stable version of Pixi, and is the only version I can recommend using.
-This library will eventually be upgraded for Pixi v4 when the v4 branch matures.)
+Sprite Utilities targets Pixi v5.
+(If you are looking for a version that works with Pixi 3 and 4, see the 1.0.0 release, here: https://github.com/kittykatattack/spriteUtilities/releases/tag/1.0.0);

 [Setting up](#settingup) <br>
 [sprite: Quickly make any Sprite or MovieClip](#sprite)<br>